JAMESTOWN SETTLEMENT RECALLS AMERICA’S BEGINNINGS

 Leaving the indoor exhibits, visitors arrive at the Powhatan Indian village, based on archaeological findings at a site once inhabited by Paspahegh Indians, the Powhatan tribal group closest to Jamestown, and descriptions recorded by English colonists.
 The setting consists of several houses made of sapling frames covered with reed mats, a crop field and a ceremonial circle of carved wooden posts.
 Historical interpreters discuss and demonstrate the Powhatan way of life.
 They grow and prepare food, process animal hides, build dugout canoes, make tools and pottery, and weave plant fibers into cordage.

 From the Powhatan village, a path leads to a pier where re-creations of the three ships that transported the original Jamestown colonists to Virginia in 1607 – the Susan Constant, Godspeed and Discovery – are docked.
 Visitors can board and explore one of them and talk with an interpreter about the four-and-a-half-month voyage from England.
 There are periodic demonstrations of piloting and navigation and cargo handling.
-A vessel representing the Elizabeth, a ship known to have made several voyages from England to Virginia between 1613 and 1625, also is docked at the museum waterfront.

 Re-created James Fort interprets the settlement during 1610-14, reflecting its predominantly military and commercial character.
 Inside the triangular wooden palisade are wattle-and-daub structures representing dwellings, an Anglican church, a court of guard, a storehouse, a cape merchant’s office and a governor’s house.
 Historical interpreters forge and repair metal objects in a blacksmith’s forge and show how matchlock muskets are fired.
 Seasonally and periodically, interpreters also produce wood products using 17th-century-style tools, engage in domestic activities such as sewing and meal preparation and, outside the fort, cultivate food and tobacco crops.